Centre of Research in Theories and Practices that Overcome Inequalities: Methodology

 All the research CREA carries out is done with the direct collaboration of the subjects researched, using the critical communicative methodology.
 The subject of research is directly included providing its interpretations, experiences and opinions, enriching, in this way, the research.
 It is about facilitating the participation of the researched in the research through an egalitarian dialogue with the researcher where validity claims prevail over power ones.

 Lines of research

-The Research Centre carries out both, international and national projects developing the following lines of research:
+The Research Centre carries out both international and national projects in developing the following lines of research: